Menu

 To mark the famous and excellent view, we go to Gokyo Ri (5350 m), the small crest above the lake.
 The peak of 5350m is also called Kala Pathar.
 Though the view is similar, we should not be confused with the Kala Pathar above Gorakshep.

-After the two hours climb, we can see a panoramic view of Cho Oyu, Gyanchung King, Everest, Lhotse, Makalu, Cholatse, Tawache, and many more.
+After the two-hour climb, we can see a panoramic view of Cho Oyu, Gyanchung King, Everest, Lhotse, Makalu, Cholatse, Tawache, and many more.
 In addition, numerous small peaks in this region proffer vantage points for the nearby mountains and views of the Nangpa La, the old trade route into Tibet.

 We must reach Marlung (4210m) earlier after visiting Renjo La (5345m).
 The path climbs soothingly up the edge of Gokyo Ri and then meanders hazardously up a finger of grey scree above the lake's northwest corner.
 We proceed early down from the Gokyo Valley; we depart from the main trail and turn to the Renjo La trail by Dudh Pokhari.